rpm-software-management/dnf-plugins-core/doc/download.rst

 ``--urlprotocol``
     Limit the protocol of the urls output by the --url option.
 Options are http, https, rsync, ftp.

+``--resolve``
+    Resolves dependencies of specified packages and downloads missing dependencies in the system.

 --------
 Examples
 --------